bhk/rio/README.md

 pure functional foundation, without mutation, appears to be best suited.

-However, there are a lot of other ideas I've had over the years for a programming language and deveopment environment, and this is an opportunity to try them out as well: Compile-time evaluation, partial evaluation, specialization, reified types, gradual typing, treating static typing as assertions, integrated unit testing.
+However, there are a lot of other ideas I've had over the years for a programming language and development environment, and this is an opportunity to try them out as well: Compile-time evaluation, partial evaluation, specialization, reified types, gradual typing, treating static typing as assertions, integrated unit testing.
 Together with reactive evaluation,